DLXPlugins/highlight-and-share/readme.txt

 The plugin also has a Gutenberg block that is a click-to-share/click-to-tweet piece.

-If you have a feature request, <a href="https://github.com/ronalfy/highlight-and-share/issues">please add a GitHub issue</a>.
+If you have a feature request, <a href="https://github.com/mediaron/highlight-and-share/issues">please add a GitHub issue</a>.

-> Please <a href="https://wordpress.org/support/plugin/highlight-and-share/reviews/#new-post">Rate the Plugin</a> or <a href="https://mediaron.com/give/">Give Back</a> to show support.
+> Please <a href="https://wordpress.org/support/plugin/highlight-and-share/reviews/#new-post">Rate the Plugin</a>.

 https://www.youtube.com/watch?v=j2ZiUqGLSwc&rel=0

 <h3>Features</h3>

 <ul>
+<li>A free alternative to Better Click to Tweet.</li>
 <li>Choose a theme for display.</li>
 <li>Enable or disable on main content and excerpts.</li>
 <li>Enable or disable Facebook sharing.</li>